McSkinnerOG/AlluLoader/README.md

 # AlluLoader

-> [!CAUTION]
-> This repository allows developers to implement mods with an event-based framework.
-> Please note that this is not recommended for all use cases, particularly for mods
-> running on a client (someone's laptop).
-This framework may work better for plugins
-> intended for dedicated servers.
-However, there is no official dedicated server
-> software as of now.
+> [!CAUTION] This repository allows developers to implement mods with an event-based framework.
+Please note that this is not recommended for all use cases, particularly for mods running on a client (someone's laptop).
+This framework may work better for plugins intended for dedicated servers.
+However, there is no official dedicated server software as of now.

+## Instructions

 1. Get the video game Allumeria.
 [It's available on Steam.](https://store.steampowered.com/app/3516590/Allumeria/)